STAR: Decode-Phase Rescheduling for LLM Inference: Generation Length Prediction

 \stitle{Training Details.} Both our LLM-native predictor and auxiliary models, i.e., $\mu$-Serve (bert-base-uncased)~\cite{qiu2024power} and TetriInfer (opt-125m)~\cite{hu2024inference}, are fine-tuned on the same training data on a single H800 GPU for up to 100 epochs (with early stopping patience of 10), minimizing a robust regression L1 loss using the AdamW optimizer~\cite{loshchilov2019decoupledweightdecayregularization} and employing early stopping~\cite{prechelt2002early} based on validation MAE.
 Regarding MLP in our LLM-native predictor, we perform hyperparameter search over network depth (2-6 layers), hidden dimensions (256-1024), learning rate (1e-4 to 1e-3), and batch size (16-128), selecting the configuration with the best validation MAE.

 \stitle{Result.} Table~\ref{tab:mae_overhead} summarizes the prediction accuracy and overhead of different methods, including 1) PiA~\cite{zheng2023response}, a prompt-based method that modifies user instructions to have the LLM first predict its output length before generating the response; 2) $\mu$-Serve~\cite{qiu2024power}, which uses bert-base-uncased as an auxiliary model; 3) TetriInfer~\cite{hu2024inference}, which uses opt-125m as an auxiliary model and 4) our LLM-native predictor.
 Regarding the training time, our LLM-native predictor presents a significant advantage compared to auxiliary models, while prompt-based methods PiA is training-free.
 Therefore, though prompt-based methods have large model size, lack of fine-tuning makes them poor in precision compared to trained models, while our LLM-native predictor achieves the best MAE.
-Regarding the inference latency, the cost is related to the model size, where our LLM-native predictor is significantly smaller than auxiliary models and original LLM used in prompt-based methods, leading to the lowest latency.
+Regarding the inference latency, our LLM-native predictor is significantly smaller than auxiliary models and original LLM used in prompt-based methods, leading to the lowest latency.